 Acknowledgements: The picture of William Foote Whyte at his home, Cayuga, New York, 1996 was taken by Phillip Capper and is reproduced here under a Creative Commons Attribution 2.0 Generic licence. [http://www.flickr.com/photos/flissphil/80745488/].

 How to cite this piece: Smith, Mark K. (2009).
-‘William Foote Whyte, street society, organizations and learning from the field’, the encyclopaedia of informal education. [http://infed.org/mobi/william-foote-whyte-street-society-organizations-and-learning-from-the-field/.
+‘William Foote Whyte, street society, organizations and learning from the field’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/william-foote-whyte-street-society-organizations-and-learning-from-the-field/.
 Retrieved: insert date].

 © Mark K Smith 2009